elviskahoro/hackathon-mintlify/pitch.md

 Here's a PR I made to demonstrate how Visionary works:

 # Model
 We’re building a suite of creator tools for engineers based solely on the code they deploy.
-In the future, you’ll be able to generate newsletters, social media posts, and publishing schedules, empowering any engineer to become a Visionary.
+In the future, you or your engineering department will be able to generate engineering blog posts, newsletters, social media posts, and publishing schedules, empowering any engineer to become a Visionary.